jankazil/jankazil/README.md

-# Atmospheric and Climate Data Retrieval, Processing, Analysis, and Visualization
+# Atmospheric, Climate, and Weather Tools

-Software for automated meteorological and observational data retrieval, processing, analysis, and visualization.
+Software for automated data retrieval, processing, analysis, and visualization.

 ## Projects